orthizar/rosalind/README.md

 # Rosalind
 https://rosalind.info/

+> Rosalind is a platform for learning bioinformatics and programming through problem solving.

 Make sure you do not blindly copy the provided code.
 The goal of Rosalind is to learn how to solve and implement these solutions yourself.
 ## Index
 - [dna - Counting DNA Nucleotides](dna/README.md)